Corruption in Italy: Perceptions

 In 2012, 65% of Italians told Transparency International that they thought corruption had intensified during the previous three years.
-In April 2016, Italian Supreme Court judge Piercamillo Davigo, who had prosecuted widespread political corruption in the 1990s, also expressed the view that corruption had grown worse since then.
+In April 2016, Italian Court of Cassation judge Piercamillo Davigo, who had prosecuted widespread political corruption in the 1990s, also expressed the view that corruption had grown worse since then.
 "The politicians haven't stopped stealing, they've stopped being ashamed of it," he said.
 "Now they blatantly claim a right to do what they used to do secretly."